maxfie1d/neumann/README.md

 - Make your changes
 - Commit your changes (`git commit -am 'Add some awesome feature'`)
 - Push to the branch (`git push origin new-feature`)
-- Create new Pull Request
+- Create a new Pull Request

 ## Licence
 [MIT](LICENSE.md)